ausboyue/IntentLife/README.md

 }
 ```

+### Framework support

+#### Type of data

+- [x] Support java eight basic data types and their arrays and collections.
+- [x] Classes that support the implementation of the Serializable interface.
+- [x] Support for classes that implement Parcelable interfaces and their arrays and collections.
+- [ ] The next version supports Bundle data.

+#### Interface scenario

+- [x] Support jump between activities.
+- [ ] The next version supports loading Fragment.

+### Prompt

+The target field should not have the `private` modifier, otherwise the data will not be bound with field.

 ## Bugs Report

 If you find any bug when using it, please contact [me](mailto:ausboyue@qq.com).
 Thanks for helping me making better.